jarun/nnn/README.md

 - *navigate-as-you-type* (*search-as-you-type* enabled even on directory switch)
 - check disk usage with number of files in current directory tree
 - run desktop search utility (gnome-search-tool or catfish) in any directory
-- copy absolute file path to clipboard, spawn a terminal and use the file path
+- copy absolute file paths to clipboard, spawn a terminal and use the paths
 - navigate instantly using shortcuts like `~`, `-`, `&` or handy bookmarks
 - use `cd .....` at chdir prompt to go to a parent directory
 - detailed file stats, media info, list and extract archives